Samule1/Chopin/readme.md

-Chopin is a machine learning based, online music profiler service, powered by React + Redux and node.js + Express.
+Chopin is a machine learning based, online, music profiler service, powered by React + Redux and node.js + Express.

 ## Functional specification